younelan/genie/doc/README.md

 checkout [The history file](history.md) for changes

 ## Latest stable version
-- the latest stable version: v0.1.0
+- the latest stable version: v0.1.0 (git tag)
+- current version is in doc/version

 ## Features:
 - multiple trees
 - Multiple people can have as many relationships as possible